Cole Younger: Later years

+While in custody, Cole, Jim and Bob donated money for the creation of the Prison Mirror, one of the first prison newspapers in the US.
+Cole also worked for the newspaper as their printer's devil, and also worked as the prison's librarian.
 Bob Younger died in Stillwater prison on September 16, 1889, of tuberculosis.
 Cole and Jim were paroled on July 10, 1901, with the help of the prison warden.
 Jim committed suicide in a hotel room in St. Paul, Minnesota, on October 19, 1902.
 Cole wrote a memoir that portrayed himself as a Confederate avenger more than an outlaw, admitting to only one crime, that at Northfield.
 He lectured and toured the south with Frank James in a wild west show, The Cole Younger and Frank James Wild West Company, in 1903.
 On August 21, 1912, Cole declared that he had become a Christian and repented of his criminal past.
-He was baptized at Lee’s Summit Christian Church on 16 August 1913.
+He was baptized at Lee's Summit Christian Church on 16 August 1913.

 Frank James died on February 18, 1915.
 A year later, Cole Younger died, on March 21, 1916, in his hometown of Lee's Summit, Missouri, and is buried in the Lee's Summit Historical Cemetery.